allisonk2277/passwords/docs/index.md

 When generating a diceware password manually, you roll a number of dice (usually 5) at a time and match the numbers that come up to a list of words to choose a word.
 Instructions for doing this may be found here: [https://www.eff.org/dice](https://www.eff.org/dice).

-A misinformed criticism that I've sometimes heard about diceware passwords is that they're vulnerable to dictionary attacks.
-This is simply not true; it's not any more true than saying character-based passwords are vulnerable because an attacker knows all the letters of the English alphabet.
+A (misinformed) criticism that I've sometimes heard about diceware passwords is that they're vulnerable to dictionary attacks.
+This is simply not true; it's not any more true than saying a password like 'b2sxutbjimp2n3v1' is vulnerable just because an attacker knows all the letters of the English alphabet.
 A 1- or 2- word diceware phrase lacks adequate entropy, but a 6- word diceware phrase chosen from a wordlist of 6^5 = 7776 words has 77 bits of entropy which is quite secure.

 I personally like the EFF's published wordlists because they have been carefully curated to use well known, recognizable words that are easy to remember.
 They also publish a couple other short wordlists should you want to use more words with less entropy per word.